Ichoran/teensy-stimulus/README.md

 The third character, a lower case letter, specifies which parameter to set.

 Then, any values are given.
-Typically, this is a seven-character duration specification (unit character + 6 decimal digits).
+Typically, this is a seven-character duration specification (6 decimal digits plus units character).

 An example for each parameter is given below: